Léon Barzin: Life and career

 Léon Barzin was one of the founders of the New York City Ballet and of its predecessor, Ballet Society, with Lincoln Kirstein and George Balanchine.
-He remained as Music Director for ten years.
-A guest conductor with such orchestras as the New York Philharmonic and the Minneapolis Symphony Orchestra, he was Director of the Tanglewood Music Center and in charge of education at the New England Conservatory of Music.
+He remained as music director for ten years.
+A guest conductor with such orchestras as the New York Philharmonic and the Minneapolis Symphony Orchestra, he was director of the Tanglewood Music Center and in charge of education at the New England Conservatory of Music.

-A great master of the baton, Barzin was a much sought after teacher of conducting in New York and later in France - at his home in the rue Monceau, Paris and at the Pavilion d'Artois, Vaux-sur-Seine - and in Fribourg, Switzerland.
-His distinctive technique was taught as a standard at the Royal Academy of Music in London.
-He remained a vibrant and energetic educator right until his death at age 98 on April 19, 1999 in Naples, Florida.
+Barzin was a teacher of conducting in New York and later in France - at his home in the rue Monceau, Paris and at the Pavilion d'Artois, Vaux-sur-Seine - and in Fribourg, Switzerland.
+His technique was taught as a standard at the Royal Academy of Music in London.
+He remained an educator right until his death at age 98 on April 19, 1999 in Naples, Florida.

 Impact on American music

 Léon Barzin trained generations of American musicians in technique and repertoire and through the NOA helped many young American musicians procure positions in professional orchestras.
 He worked particularly hard to break down prejudices against women and minorities, focusing entirely on musicianship for positions in the NOA.